laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     *   ``--select [member, ...]`` *Select multiple members to include in the masswarn, they are not affected by your search*

+    *   ``--hackban-select [member, ...]`` *Select multiple users outside of the server for a hackban.
+You have to provide valid user IDs and the warning level must be 5.

     *   ``--exclude [member, ...]`` *Select multiple members to exclude from the search, they won't be warned*